Bookmap Knowledge Base

 How to Configure Multibook Customizer

-• Best Bid and Offer (BBO) If you don’t select any BBO, the chart will show two lines by default.
-It is the virtual mid-price across an aggregate of the instruments you have chosen.
-You can also select to view the BBO of each individual instrument and modify its colour.
-The name of the instrument and exchange is shown when you hover your mouse over the BBO lines.
-You can also modify which BBOs to see after the Multibook instrument has already been created.
+• Best Bid and Offer (BBO): If you don’t select any BBO, the chart will show two lines by default.
+This is the virtual mid-price across an aggregate of the instruments you have chosen.

 scrnsht